GoalPath vs ZenHub

 Monte Carlo delivery forecasting — optimistic, expected, and pessimistic dates

-GoalPath dashboard with guided metrics
+GoalPath dashboard with WIP, defect trend, velocity, and highlighted items metrics

 Dashboard with at-a-glance metrics — WIP, velocity, defects, and highlights

-GoalPath AI delivery insights
+GoalPath AI delivery insights with categorized questions about speed, focus, and predictability

 AI-powered delivery insights — ask questions, get data-backed answers